vongc213beep/ffverbs/readme.md

+# FFVerbs
-# A way to memorize french verb conjugates.
+## A way to memorize french verb conjugates.

 Conjugation refers to the act of changing the form of a verb and/or adding a helping verb to indicate person, number, and time (tense).